instructure/instructure-ui/packages/template-component/README.md

 A package containing template files to generate an instructure-ui component.

 DEPRECATED.
-This will be deleted in InstUI v9, please just copy and modify and exising component.
+This will be deleted in InstUI v9, please just copy and modify and existing component.

 ### Installation